linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 03.06.2023 (announcement Botchat)
+- 🤖💬📱 Exciting news!
+We're using Node.js for our Botchat project on our personal WhatsApp server!
+Who else is experimenting with Node.js for their chatbots?
+Let's connect! #Nodejs #Chatbot #Botchat

 ### 03.06.2023 (announcement Linkspreed Deepmind)
 - 🔬🧠🚀 Our team is making amazing progress on #Linkspreed Deepmind!
 Excited to see where this technology will take us in the future 🌟 Have you had any experiences with AI that blew your mind?
 Share them with us in the comments below! 💬 #AI #MachineLearning #Technology